tangero/marigold-page/_posts/en/2024-09-19-stavba-vlaku-do-brandysa.md

   take a long time in the Czech Republic, you can read here why it took so long just to understand each other.
 thumbnail: https://www.marigold.cz/assets/taky-mame-mobil-na-hriba.jpg
-title: "'Building the train to Brandýs: when everyone has a pitchfork in their closet," what can they throw at you'
+title: Building the train to Brandýs -  when everyone has a pitchfork in their closet, what can they throw at you
-translated: true
+ranslated: true
 ---

 Take this as my little recap and optional article for those interested in why everything takes so long to build in the Czech Republic.